Years published: 1985, 1987, 1992, 1993, 1995, 1999, 2006, 2007, 2009, 2012, 2015, 2018, 2023

 Aicardi syndrome typically begins as involuntary muscle spasms between four months and four years of age.
-Other symptoms may include epilepsy, intellectual disability, profound muscle weakness (hypotonia), an abnormally small head (microcephaly), abnormally small eyes (microphthalmia), an incomplete development of the retina and nerve in the back of the eye (colobomas), and/or abnormalities of the ribs and/or spinal column.
-Children of all ages with Aicardi syndrome have significant delay in motor development.
-Aicardi syndrome can be life-threatening during childhood due to complications from upper respiratory infections.
+Other symptoms may include epilepsy, intellectual disability, profound muscle weakness (hypotonia), abnormally small eyes (microphthalmia), an incomplete development of the retina and nerve in the back of the eye (colobomas) and/or abnormalities of the ribs and/or spinal vertebral bones.
+In addition to the agenesis of the corpus callosum, imaging of the brain (by brain MRI) usually shows cysts in the brain as well as clumps of nerve cells that are in the wrong location (heterotopias).
+Children of all ages with Aicardi syndrome have significant delays in motor development.
+Aicardi syndrome can be life-threatening during childhood due to prolonged seizures and complications from upper respiratory infections.

-Aicardi syndrome is likely caused by a new mutation in a gene located on the X chromosome.
+Aicardi syndrome is likely caused by a new change (variant or mutation) in a gene located on the X chromosome.
 The gene that causes Aicardi syndrome is not known.
-This gene mutation is thought to be lethal in males.
+A report describing changes in the genes TEAD1 and OCEL1 in two girls with Aicardi syndrome was not confirmed in a large cohort of other girls with Aicardi syndrome.
+Thus, these genes do not seem to be the cause of Aicardi syndrome.
+This condition is presumed to be lethal in males.

 Aicardi syndrome usually affects only females.
 In very rare cases, males with Klinefelter syndrome (47, XXY) may have Aicardi syndrome.
-It has been estimated that there are between 300 and 500 cases of Aicardi syndrome worldwide.
-There do not appear to be any differences based on ethnicity or gender.
+It has been estimated that there are between 300 and 500 people reported to have Aicardi syndrome worldwide.
+There do not appear to be any differences based on race or ethnicity.

-It is usual, to have an MRI of the brain.
-This study makes pictures of the brain to look for a small or missing corpus callosum and other problems with the formation of the brain.
+An MRI of the brain is usually the first step in diagnosing Aicardi syndrome.
+This study takes pictures of the brain to look for a small or missing corpus callosum and other problems with the formation of the brain.
 Individuals with Aicardi syndrome should have a test to look at the brain waves (EEG) to diagnose and treat seizures.
 An ophthalmologist should look into the eyes at the retina.
 In Aicardi syndrome, this almost always reveals small cream-colored cavities (lucunae) within the retina.

 Medications may be used to suppress the seizures caused by Aicardi syndrome.
-The seizures are often hard to treat.
-The doctor may need to try a number of medicines to see which medication works best.
-Studies have shown that there is not one medicine that works for everyone with Aicardi syndrome.
+The seizures are often hard to treat, and no specific seizure medication works for all girls with Aicardi syndrome.
+The doctor may need to try several medicines to see which medication works best.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.